 Merchants Quay Ireland is a homeless and drugs service that accepts clothes donations.
 They accept both clothes and toiletries as donations to help their service users stay dry, warn and healthy.
 If you would like to donate items to Merchants Quay you can drop them in to 24 Merchants Quay, Dublin 8.

 Saoirse is a women’s refuge in Tallaght that also accepts donations of women’s and children’s clothing.
 If you would like to donate items please contact them in advance.
-You can find their contact information here.

 The Dublin Simon Community have two charity shops in Dublin City Centre where you can donate clothes and goods.
 Their shops are located on Lower Camden Street, Dublin 2 and Thomas Street, Dublin 8.
-You can find more information on where to donate your items to the Dublin Simon Community here.

 There are many other homeless charities around Ireland that take donations of clothing as well as other items such as toiletries, items for babies and toys.
 If you are uncertain if a charity takes donations contact them before dropping your goods off and ask them how they would like you to deliver them.